tytydraco/yessleep/out/The_Daughters_of_Perdition_part_5.md

 "Cast it into the flames!" he responded.

 I hesitated.
 Wondering for the first time if this book could be trusted.

 "Have faith child."
 I heard Yahweh say in my head.

 Full of sorrow and confusion I cast the book into the smoldering heap at the center of the flames.
 Almost instantly all the ashes, coals, bodies along with leaves of trees were all sucked into create a burning ball of light.

 Grimoire Blanco then flew through the ball, retrieving the other book.
 It was totally unscathed.
 The ball of light then formed into a human shape.
 I then recognized Hugo.
+He seemed younger though, and his skin had a green tint.
+His eyes glowed gold.

 He stood there for second, then fell to his knees coughing out dust and bits of crushed leaves.

 After a few moments he asked.
 "Where and when are we?"